Tkprudent/coding-challenges/PracticeInterviews/lessonsFromGS_ID.md

 What does GS stands for?
 What is the purpose of GS in the world?
 What makes Goldman Sachs special?

-"Our purpose is to "
+"Our purpose is to advance sustenable economic growth and financial opportunity, We are proud advocates for capitalism and understand the extraordinary benefit that "

 *